Home EV charging in WA: everything you need to know

 - Available capacity on your switchboard

-- Need for any upgrades
+- Whether any upgrades are needed

-- Circuit breaker requirements
+- Circuit-breaker requirements

 - Cable runs to the charging location

-- Weather protection: Undercover locations preferred
+- Weather protection: undercover locations are best

-Installation Process
+Installation process

 Timeline

-- Order and permit (1-2 weeks): Charger ordered, permit if required
+- Order and permit (1-2 weeks): charger ordered, permit if required

-- Installation (half day): Charger mounted and wired
+- Installation (half day): charger mounted and wired

-- Testing and handover (1 hour): System checked, app setup
+- Testing and handover (1 hour): system checked, app set up

-Typical Costs
+Typical costs

 | Component | Cost Range | |-----------|------------| | EV charger unit | $1,100 - $2,500 | | Installation (standard) | $500 - $1,000 | | Installation (complex) | $1,000 - $2,000 | | Switchboard upgrade (if needed) | $500 - $2,000 | | Total typical | $2,000 - $4,500 |

-Common Questions
+Common questions

 Can I use a regular power point?